Wall-crossing of universal Brill-Noether classes: Wall--Crossing Formulas

 \subsection{The case of disjoint blowups}

-Our main results, Theorem~\ref{maintheorem} and Corollary~\ref{differenceinJbar} massively simplify in the case when the $m$ vine curves $\beta_1, \ldots, \beta_m$ are disjoint.
-This is for example the case for all hyperplanes on divisorial (or compact type) vine curves \eqref{walls1} (Proposition~\ref{prop:ctwalls}) --in this case $m$ equals $1$ and no blowup is required--, and for all hyperplanes of the form \eqref{walls2} with $S \neq [n]$ (Proposition~\ref{prop:good_disjoint}).
+Our main results, Theorem~\ref{maintheorem} and Corollary~\ref{differenceinJbar} massively simplify in the case when the $m$ vine strata $\beta_1, \ldots, \beta_m$ are disjoint.
+This is for example the case for all hyperplanes on divisorial (or compact type) vine strata \eqref{walls1} (Proposition~\ref{prop:ctwalls}) --in this case $m$ equals $1$ and no blowup is required--, and for all hyperplanes of the form \eqref{walls2} with $S \neq [n]$ (Proposition~\ref{prop:good_disjoint}).

 In each of these cases, the category $\catJtildeE$ only contains the terminal object and the resolved strata $(\beta_i,V^i_{\bullet})$ where $V^i_\bullet = \{V_i\}$ contains only the one vertex set $V_i=\{\leg_{\beta_i}(1)\}$ for all $i=1, \ldots,m$ (Proposition~\ref{prop:good_disjoint}).